Stephaniechan2005/Chan_Park_Music_Mixer/README.md

 ## History

-TODO: Write history
+TODO: Provide a brief history of the project, including major milestones and updates.

 ## Credits

-Chan Wing Lam Stephanie and Kyuri Park
+Chan Wing Lam Stephanie & Kyuri Hailie Park

 ## License

-MIT - See included license file.
+This project is licensed under the MIT License.
+See the LICENSE file for details.